leeola/docs/contents/guides/koding-overview/index.md

 ## What Is Koding?

+Koding is an online development environment with the goal of simpifying wordwide development and providing free computation and development to everyone.

+It does this by offering Free VMs for development to anyone.
+The Koding VMs provide you with a *real* Ubuntu OS, with a *real* Terminal, and allow you to work on *real* code.
+Python, PHP, C++, C, it doesn't matter.
+Even better, they are online.
+Accessible from anywhere in the world.
+Even sharable with teams.

+## Is Koding a Production Host?

 Koding is first and foremost a Development Environment.
 All features have been tailored with this in mind and evidence of this is reflected in all of the features you see implemented.
 Lets highlight some of these items.